When Is the Best Time

 My highlights at Adraga are the restaurant and the caves.
 There is a trail from Cabo da Roca along the coastline with a stop at Ursa Beach and ends at Praia da Adraga.
 The entire trail is not easy to find.

 This picture was taken on a calm day in summer.
 Usually, it is windy and a jacket is needed.
-It's outstanding to finish your hike with a bath and meal at the famous and popular "Restaurante D'Adraga".
-This excellent restaurant is well known by the locals.
+Finishing your hike with a bath and dinner at the popular is outstanding.
+This excellent restaurant is well-known by the locals, and you need a reservation if you wish to sit outside.

 Do you wish to spend an entire day on the beautiful west coast of Portugal?
 Nearby is the unknown Ursa Beach.
 Usually, we combine Ursa Beach and Draga Beach in one day.
 All details for Ursa are in my additional article.